• Skip to main content

 There are a number of ways in which landlords might be able to save Capital Gains Tax.
 There are also some ways in which landlords might be able to avoid Capital Gains Tax legitimately.
 It is absolutely essential to take professional advice on these methods however.

 • Time the sale of your buy-to-let properties.
-You may be able to reduce Capital Gains Tax on your buy to let by timing the sale of it.
-For example, if you have used your Capital Gains Tax allowance for the current tax year delay the sale until the next tax year.
+You may be able to reduce Capital Gains Tax on your buy-to-let by timing the sale of it, planning it for the right side of your tax year based on your other sales or income.
+Selling your property let agreed or tenanted, can help give you an income whilst your sale goes through.
+For example, if you have used your Capital Gains Tax allowance for the current tax year, delay the sale until the next tax year.
 Think well ahead when disposing of a portfolio of several properties.

 • Claim Letting Relief if you are entitled to it.